-There are then two steps – the notion of ‘practice’ was related to this peace to be created, and then this connected to the sense that in capitalist times, peace could hardly be thought.
+There are then two steps – the notion of “practice” was related to this peace to be created, and then this connected to the sense that in capitalist times, peace could hardly be thought.
 It was also the beginning of the time when activists claiming that another world is possible reclaimed the struggle that so many militants had deserted.
 For me it was important to think with activists, while I had kept my distances from militants, for whom my way of thinking was rather the enemy, a “petit bourgeois” demobilizing approach.
 The very definition of mobilization, be it military or militant, is to pay no attention, to classify what may slow down as an obstacle.
 Activists, by contrast, were interested in transversal alliances.
 To propose an escape from the general denunciation of objectivity could open the possibility of such alliances.
 In that sense, the GMO event was very important because there were scientists who were siding with activists, adding their own charges against GMOs to the others without hierarchy.
 If I speak of an event it is because all protagonists became more intelligent because of the others, together with others, all actively learning about the kind of world we live in.
 This is one of the reasons why it made experts hesitate and stammer.
 They were unable to claim that those resisting GMOs were simply resisting progress.
 And the event is not over.
 Now I would say that I feel that I am curiously thinking together with many others, sharing a common sense of what might be possible and the need for what Haraway calls new narratives corroding the ones which divided us.
 I would say that as a philosopher I now present myself in a double way– as a child of Seattle, connected with the witches, and a child of the GMO event!

+V. We Have Been Devoured!
+On Civilizing Modern Practices

-MS: Would you say this is the milieu out of which your proposition to civilise modern practices emerges?
+MS: Would you say this is the milieu out of which your proposition to civilize modern practices emerges?